Wilfred/emacs-refactor/README.md

 # Extension

-Use the `emr-declare-action` macro to declare a refactoring action.
+Use the `emr-declare-command` macro to declare a refactoring action.
 The action will automatically become available in the refactoring popup menu.

 This macro supports predicate expressions, allowing the options displayed to be